Rookwood Weir Project

 Approvals

-Rookwood Weir approval conditions, including environmental offsets and management measures, are available to view in detail.
+The Rookwood Weir environmental impact statement (EIS) and its approval conditions, including environmental offsets and management measures, are publicly available and listed below.

-The Rookwood Weir EIS and EIS approval conditions, including environmental offsets and management measures, are available to view in detail.
-While the Queensland and Australian Government approval conditions for the Rookwood Weir are in place, a range of secondary environmental approvals are being sought in accordance with local government and Queensland legislative requirements.
+While the Queensland and Australian government approval conditions for the Rookwood Weir are in place, a range of secondary environmental approvals are being sought in accordance with local government and Queensland legislative requirements.